dotnet/android/external/Java.Interop/README.md

 object-reference semantics, e.g. you could add a `JavaObject` subclass to a Java-side collection, perform a GC, and the instance will survive the GC.

-The exception to this rule is the `JavaVM` type, which is the entrypoint to doing lots of interesting things.

 Types with a `Jni` prefix are "low-level" types and do *not* participate in object-reference semantics.